MCresearch/Candela/README.md

   celldm3 12.444655509
 ```

 In each line the first item specifies the name of the parameter, and you may fill in the value of the parameter after it.
-The following chart displyas the general parameters and their purposes.
+The following chart displays the general parameters and their purposes.

  Name  | Type  | Example                                                      | Discription                                                      |
 | :---------------- | :--------------------- | :-------------------------------------- | :-------------------------------------------------------------|